biocore/biom-format/doc/index.rst

 * command line interface (CLI) for working with BIOM files, including `converting between file formats <./documentation/biom_conversion.html>`_, `adding metadata to BIOM files <./documentation/adding_metadata.html>`_, and `summarizing BIOM files <./documentation/summarizing_biom_tables.html>`_ (run ``biom`` to see the full list of commands);
 * application programming interface (API) for working with BIOM files in multiple programming languages (including Python and R).

 The ``biom-format`` package provides a command line interface and Python API for working with BIOM files.
 The rest of this site contains details about the BIOM file format (which is independent of the API) and the Python ``biom-format`` package.
-For more details about the R API, please see the `CRAN biom package <http://cran.r-project.org/web/packages/biom/index.html>`_.
+For more details about the R API, please see the `bioconductor biomformat package <https://bioconductor.org/packages/release/bioc/html/biomformat.html>`_.

 Projects using the BIOM format
 ==============================